SeanPadraicClaytonMcGrady/physifix2/README.md

 # Known bugs

 - Halves of both bodies don't work: The SVG representing the front & rear human models uses a transformation of the complete image on one side to produce the picture of the other half.
 Unfortunately, this means that copied half isn't interactive.
-When we have the time, this will be fixed.
+- Sometimes the videos won't load.
+Supabase's free tier can take some time.
+Restart the app if that happens.

 # Future features: